qygoh/100DaysOfCoding/Day1/readme.md

 Main aim is to explore the usage of the input function in Python.

 **Use Case:** Decided to build my own Christmas Santa generator!
-Inspired by my department's Christmas Food Santa Exchange.
+Inspired by my department's Christmas Food Santa Exchange where everyone is supposed to order food for one other individual.

 How does this generator work:
 1. Key in the number of participants